-- SA-6.1 The College will develop policies and procedures that create a safe and healthy environment for students.
-(2) - SA-6.2 The College will support student success by designing programs, activities and events that continue to promote the health, education and wellness of Harper students, staff and community.
+- SA-6.1 Develop policies and procedures that create a safe and healthy environment for students and employees.
+(2) - SA-6.2 Support student success by designing programs, activities and events that continue to promote the health, education and wellness of Harper students, staff and community.